 The good news

 • We will have sole use of the building.
-We will have a garden all to ourselves to grow flowers, veg and children,
+We will have an outside play areas all to ourselves with planters and (we hope a flower meadow)

 • Our minis will have a private, safe space (indoor and out) to play,

-• We will have capacity inside to invite all of our beloved professional partners such as LBWP, Health Visitors, Family Support workers, Shelter advisers, Beauticians, Reiki practitioners, dance artists, artists, theatre practitioners to come, spread out and do their thing.
+• We will have capacity inside to invite all of our beloved professional partners such as, Health Visitors, Family Support workers, Shelter advisers, Praxis, Beauticians, Reiki practitioners, dance artists, artists, theatre practitioners to come, spread out and do their thing.

 We are also hoping that the space will allow for a: